-Oronite hosted customers at events held in key business locations around the world to commemorate its centennial in 2017.
+To commemorate its 100-year anniversary in 2017, Oronite hosted customers at events held in key business locations around the world.
 The first of these events occurred in Beijing, marking the brand’s strong presence in the Asia-Pacific region.
 Celebrations were also held in New Orleans, Louisiana (United States), and Gonfreville (France).

 As he spoke about Oronite’s development of a wide range of fuel and lubricant additive products, King singled out the anti-chatter additive used to lubricate the belts of the historic Model T Ford in the mid-1920s.
 Also highlighted were some unique products introduced under the Oronite brand in its early days, such as cleaning fluids, furniture polish and even shingle oils to preserve the life of wood shingle roofs.
 However, the common thread throughout the years has been the steady stream of technological innovations introduced by the company, ranging from some of the first fuel additives to innovative detergent chemistries used in a variety of engines.

 Oronite is progressing a planned project to build a new manufacturing facility in Ningbo, China, with startup planned for 2021.

 He added that much of Oronite’s research takes place in Asia, including a growing presence in China.
 “Our research center in Japan has long supported us both regionally and globally, and while that valued expertise will continue, we are steadily growing our research and field test support team in Shanghai, with a specific focus on China,” said King.